 - As you engage your muscles to push yourself up, exhale.
 Keep your elbows hugging in close to your body.
 Keep your focus on slowly breathing as you do these, and on engaging the pectorals while keeping the core tight.

-You don’t want to just crank these out to get them done.
-This can compromise your form and do more harm than good.
-If it’s really tough, break the sets into three sets of five to start, or find a higher point to begin after a week of exercise.
+Don’t just crank these out to get them done — this can compromise your form and do more harm than good.
+If the movement is really tough, break the sets into three or five to start, or find a higher point to begin after a week of exercise.
 If necessary, you can even stand and do pushups pushing against a wall.

-For this next exercise, you will need a bench or exercise ball as well as some free weights.
+For this exercise, you’ll need a bench or exercise ball as well as some dumbbells.
 If you don’t have weights, you can always use the old standby: a soup can in each hand.
-Just keep in mind that hand weights are easier to hold and you can get more out of using them, as even 5-pound weights are heavier than your heaviest canned goods.
+Just keep in mind that dumbbells are easier to hold and you can get more out of using them, as even 5-pound weights are heavier than your heaviest canned goods.